-13.1 Funding was agreed for the Consultation at £30,000 and it was possible to secure an agency for this amount.
+Funding was agreed for the Consultation at £30,000 and it was possible to secure an agency for this amount.
 Additional housing and project management staffing costs were also agreed to take the project up to May 2023.
-To continue to October 23, by which time it is proposed that Landlord Licensing will have been introduced, a further amount of £70,000 will be required.
+At Cabinet in March, it was agreed to fund a further amount of £70,000 will be required to take the project up to October when it is proposed that landlord licensing will have been introduced.

-- 13.2 Additionally, as we have been required to engage an external Barrister to provide legal advice and respond to a legal challenge we received, a sum of up to £5k is needed.
-These additional costs of £75,000 will be funded by a transfer from the Corporate Contingency Fund.. - 13.3 The current financial projections are that the selective and additional licensing scheme will require £3.3m expenditure over the five-year scheme period, including £2.5m staffing expenditure, based on a staff resource of 9.5 staff.
-These figures are provisional and are subject to further financial modelling, to be informed by consideration of the final consultation feedback. - 13.4 There will be an increase in the number of planning applications received following the introduction of an Article 4 Direction.
-It is difficult to quantify how many at this stage but there will additionally be an increase in planning application fees. - 13.5 Any compensation claims that may be submitted as a result of introducing an Immediate Article 4 Direction are deemed to be capital expenditure and no provision exists in the capital programme for these.
+- Additionally, as we have been required to engage an external Barrister to provide legal advice and respond to a legal challenge we received, a sum of £5,000 was agreed.
+These additional costs of £75,000 will be funded by a transfer from the Corporate Contingency Fund. - The current financial projections are that the selective and additional licensing scheme will require £3.3m expenditure over the five-year scheme period, including £2.5m staffing expenditure, based on a staff resource of 9.5 staff.
+These figures are provisional and are subject to further financial modelling, to be informed by consideration of the final consultation feedback. - There will be an increase in the number of planning applications received following the introduction of an Article 4 Direction.
+It is difficult to quantify how many at this stage but there will additionally be an increase in planning application fees, which could be used to bolster the team.
+This is being monitored. - 13.5 Any compensation claims that may be submitted as a result of introducing an Immediate Article 4 Direction are deemed to be capital expenditure and no provision exists in the capital programme for these.